munificent/craftinginterpreters/book/local-variables.md

 ^title Local Variables
 ^part A Bytecode Virtual Machine

-In the last chapter, we added support for variables, but only of the global variety.
+The [last chapter][] introduced variables to clox, but only of the global variety.
 In this chapter, we'll extend that to support blocks, block scope, and local variables.
-In jlox, we managed to pack all of that into one chapter.
-For clox, we're splitting it in two partially because, frankly, everything takes more work in C.
+In jlox, we managed to pack all of that and globals into one chapter.
+For clox, that's two chapters worth of work partially because, frankly, everything takes more effort in C.

+[last chapter]: global-variables.html

 But an even more important reason is that our approach to local variables will be quite different from how we implemented globals.
 Global variables are late bound in Lox.
-"Late" in this context really means "resolved after compile time".
+"Late" in this context means "resolved after compile time".
 That's good for keeping the compiler simple, but not great for performance.

 Local variables are one of the most-used <span name="params">parts</span> of the language.
 If locals are slow, *everything* is slow.
 So we want an implementation